What is a Policy Engine?

 HOW POLICYLAYER USES THIS

-Intercept is a YAML policy engine purpose-built for MCP tool calls.
+PolicyLayer is a YAML policy engine purpose-built for MCP tool calls.
 Policies are defined declaratively in YAML files — no code, no complex DSL.
 The engine evaluates every tool call before it reaches the MCP server, providing deterministic enforcement that cannot be bypassed by the LLM.
 Open source, Apache 2.0, written in Go.

 FREQUENTLY ASKED QUESTIONS

-How are Intercept policies defined?
+How are PolicyLayer policies defined?

 In YAML files.
 Each policy specifies tool-level rules: which tools are allowed or denied, argument constraints (regex patterns, allowed values, numeric ranges), and rate limits.
 No code changes or compilation needed — edit the YAML and the policy takes effect.